dativebase/dativebaseclj/README.rst

 DativeBase will include local-first functionality.
 This may be a fully-fledged Desktop application or it may be a progressive web app that stores data locally in the browser's local storage.
 Whatever the case, DativeBase will give users access to the data on their own machines.
-DativeBase will provide seemless synchronization between local data and shared datasets on the server.
+DativeBase will provide seamless synchronization between local data and shared datasets on the server.